LEE PORTER BUTLER (1940-2005)

 1965 - The Martha Gardner and Alan Finkel Residence, 4206 Azalea Drive, Raleigh NC.
 Sold in 1980 to Jefferson L. and Mary L. D. Dehoff.
 Sold in 1984 to John L. and Kathryn E. Simpson.
 Sold in 1987 to Thomas E. and Donna A Crump.
 Sold in 1996 to Robert Anthony Stephenson, still owner as of 2022.
 Bottom photo by Trey Thomas.

 1965 - The Kay and David Maves House, 4212 Azalea Drive, Raleigh NC.
 Land purchased from Lee Butler.
 Sold in 1968 to David and Nancy Potak.
 Sold in 1972 to Herbert and Carolyn Davis.
 Sold in 1977 to Larry E. and Sandra R. Campbell.
 Sold in 1992 to Nationwide Insurance.
 Sold in 1992 to William and Lisa Hopper.
 Sold in 1997 to Richard and Carol Denning.
-Sold in 2022 as a teardown to M3 Holding Group of Charlotte.
+Sold in 2022 to M3 Holding Group of Charlotte.
 Bottom photo by Trey Thomas.
+Sold as a teardown in 2024 to Parson Investment Group.

 1965 - The Richard (Dick) and Nell Patty House, 4304 Azalea Drive, Raleigh NC.
 As of 2022, still owned by the Pattys.
 Photos by Trey Thomas.